WebAssembly/design/AstSemantics.md

 ## Floating point operations

 Floating point arithmetic follows the IEEE-754 standard, except that:
- - The sign bit and significand bit pattern of any `NaN` value returned from a floating point arithmetic operation other than `Neg`, `Abs`, and `Copysign` are computed nondeterministically.
-In particular, the "`NaN` propagation" section of IEEE-754 is not required. `NaN`s do propagate through arithmetic operations according to IEEE-754 rules, the difference here is that they do so without necessarily preserving the specific bit patterns of the original `NaN`s.
+ - The sign bit and significand bit pattern of any NaN value returned from a floating point arithmetic operation other than `Neg`, `Abs`, and `Copysign` are computed nondeterministically.
+In particular, the "NaN propagation" section of IEEE-754 is not required.
+NaNs do propagate through arithmetic operations according to IEEE-754 rules, the difference here is that they do so without necessarily preserving the specific bit patterns of the original NaNs.
  - WebAssembly uses "non-stop" mode, and floating point exceptions are not otherwise observable.
 In particular, neither alternate floating point exception handling attributes nor the non-computational operations on status flags are supported.
-There is no observable difference between quiet and signalling `NaN`.
-However, `infinity`, `-infinity`, and `NaN` are still always produced as result values to indicate overflow, invalid, and divide-by-zero conditions, as specified by IEEE-754.
+There is no observable difference between quiet and signalling NaN.
+However, positive infinity, negative infinity, and NaN are still always produced as result values to indicate overflow, invalid, and divide-by-zero conditions, as specified by IEEE-754.
  - WebAssembly uses the round-to-nearest ties-to-even rounding attribute, except where otherwise specified.
 Non-default directed rounding attributes are not